lucadsign/lucadsign/README.md

 ### 📫 Wanna say hi?

-Pick a slot if you'd like to chat or collaborate on your next project.
+Pick a slot if you'd like to learn about me or collaborate on your next project:

 <a href="https://cal.com/lucadsign" target="_blank"><img width="498" alt="Let's collab!" src="https://github.com/lucadsign/lucadsign/blob/main/assets/cal.png"></a>